MicrosoftDocs/defender-docs/defender-xdr/supported-event-types.md

 > [!NOTE]
-> Streaming data is only available for columns or fields that are in preview or general availability in Microsoft Defender XDR.
+> Streaming data is only available for columns or fields that are in general availability in Microsoft Defender XDR.

 | Table name | Status<br>(Commercial) | GCC | GCC High | DoD |
 |----|----|----|----|----|